-1. To Many Investors, Real Estate Is More Tangible than Stocks
+To Many Investors, Real Estate Is More Tangible Than Stocks

 The average investor probably doesn’t look at his or her stock as a fraction of a real, bona fide business that has facilities, employees, and, one hopes, profits.
 Instead, they see it as a piece of paper that wiggles around on a chart.
-With no concept of the underlying owner earnings and the earnings yield, it’s understandable why they may panic when shares of Home Depot or Wal-Mart falls from $70 to $33.
-Blissfully unaware that price is paramount — that is, what you pay is the ultimate determinant of your return on investment — they think of equities as more of a lottery ticket than ownership, opening The Wall Street Journal and hoping to see some upward movement.
+With no concept of the underlying owner earnings and the earnings yield, it’s understandable why they may panic when shares of Home Depot or Wal-Mart fall from $70 to $33.
+Blissfully unaware that price is paramount—that is, what you pay is the ultimate determinant of your return on investment—they think of equities as more of a lottery ticket than ownership, opening The Wall Street Journal and hoping to see some upward movement.

 Psychologists have long told us that we overestimate the importance of what is near and readily at hand as compared to that which is far away.
 That may, in part, explain why so many people apparently cheat on their spouse, embezzle from a corporate conglomerate, or, as one business leader illustrated, a rich man with $100 million in his investment accounts may feel bitterly angry about losing $250 because he left the cash on the nightstand at a hotel.